Research into treatments for prostate cancer

 All the men on the PRP trial have vaccinations against a particular type of pneumonia at different stages of their treatment.
 Blood tests aim to show how the immune system responds to the vaccine before or after radiotherapy.
 The researchers hope that the results from this study will help them to develop a cancer vaccine to treat prostate cancer.

 Cancer of the prostate depends on the male hormone testosterone for its growth.
-If the amount of testosterone in the body is lowered, it is possible to slow down or shrink the tumour.
-Sometimes the cancer symptoms disappear completely.
+Hormone therapies that lower the levels of testosterone are a common treatment for prostate cancer.
+If the amount of testosterone in the body is lowered, it can reduce the chance of an early prostate cancer coming back after radiotherapy treatment.
+It can also slow the growth of an advanced prostate cancer or shrink it.
+Sometimes then the cancer symptoms disappear completely.
 There is information here about

 - New hormone therapies